-These stages were applied to the interview transcripts.
-Analysis involved first listening to the interview recordings and then reading the transcripts several times.
-Coding was used to facilitate the emergence of seven themes.
+Cresswell (2012) offered the six stage 'bottom-up' Qualitative Process of Data Analysis framework; this was applied to the interview transcripts.
+Analysis involved first listening to the interview recordings and then reading the transcripts several times; coding was used to facilitate the emergence of seven key themes.